monali-ai-dev/pdf-ai-chatbot/README.md

 - Upload a scanned PDF document
 - Ask a question like: *"What is this document about?"*
 - Receive an AI-generated answer based on the PDF content
+- Questions and answers are stored so users can review them later
 --------
 ## What I learned from this project